kid-on-github/DockerServerBackup/README.md

 # Server Backup
-There are many benifits of containerizing services.
+There are many benefits of containerizing services.
 I have recently started using Docker for seperation of concerns on my server.
 This is a backup of the files used to build and load the containers that host my services.